Scuba gas planning: Calculating the composition

 On short duration dives the PO2 can be raised to 1.2 to 1.6 bar.
 This reduces the PN2 and/or PHe, and will shorten the required decompression for a given profile.

 Breathing air deeper than 30 m (pressure > 4 bar) has a significant narcotic effect on the diver.
 As helium has no narcotic effect, this can be avoided by adding helium to the mixture so that the partial pressure of narcotic gases remains below a debilitating level.
 This varies depending on the diver, and there is significant cost in helium mixtures, but the increased safety and efficiency of work resulting from helium use can be worth the cost.

 The other disadvantage of helium based mixtures is the increased cooling of the diver.
 Dry suits should not be inflated with helium-rich mixtures.

-Apart from helium, and probably neon, all gases that can be breathed have a narcotic effect which increases with raised partial pressure, with oxygen known to have a narcotic effect comparable to that of nitrogen.
+Apart from helium, and probably neon, all gases that can be breathed have a narcotic effect which increases with raised partial pressure, with oxygen suspected to have a narcotic effect comparable to that of nitrogen, though the evidence is inconclusive.

 Example: Choose a gas mixture suitable for a bounce dive to 50 metres, where PO2 must be limited to 1.4 bar and equivalent narcotic depth to 30 metres: